 What is Music City Solar?

 Nashville’s first community solar array gives NES customers access to sustainable, maintenance-free solar energy without the hassle and costs associated with installing panels on their home or business.
-We’re breaking ground on the two megawatt community solar site in January 2018.
-Music City Solar will be the largest solar photovoltaic system in Davidson County, producing an estimated 55 million kilowatt-hours of green energy over its lifetime.
+Music City Solar is the largest solar photovoltaic system in Davidson County, producing an estimated 55 million kilowatt-hours of green energy over its lifetime.

 How does it work?